NewtonICS/BMS-Preview-Audio-GUI/README.md

 ## About

-I wanted a way for people to more easily use the BMS Audio Preview Generator than just using the command line.
+BMS Audio Preview Generator, but more user-friendly.

 ## Instructions to Run the Application